mjhea0/node-getting-started/readme.md

   ![express](https://raw.github.com/mjhea0/node-express-ajax-craigslist/master/img/welcome.png)

   Congrats!
 You just set up Express.
 Now, we just need to customize it.
-In this case we are going to build a form for submitting random strings then displaying them beneath the form upon submission.
+In this case we are going to build a form for submitting random strings that will be displayed beneath the form upon submission.

 ### Server Side